fastbill/go-styleguide/README.md

 	// Output: someResult, <nil>
 }
 ```
-This is expecially relevant for modules that are supposed to be used by multiple projects.
+This is especially relevant for modules that are supposed to be used by multiple projects.

 ## Use linters